 For New Mexico residents, consumers have rights pursuant to the Fair Credit Reporting Act, such as the right to be told if information in their credit file has been used against them, the right to know what is in their credit file, the right to ask for their credit score, and the right to dispute incomplete or inaccurate information.
-Further, pursuant to the Fair Credit Reporting Act, the consumer reporting bureaus must correct or delete inaccurate, incomplete, or unverifiable information; consumer reporting agencies may not report outdated negative information; access to consumers' files is limited; consumers must give consent for credit reports to be provided to employers; consumers may limit "prescreened" offers of credit and insurance based on information in their credit report; and consumers may seek damages from violators.
-Consumers may have additional rights under the Fair Credit Reporting Act not summarized here.
+Further, pursuant to the Fair Credit Reporting Act, the consumer reporting bureaus must correct or delete inaccurate, incomplete, or unverifiable information; consumer reporting agencies may not report outdated negative information; access to consumers' files is limited; consumers must give consent for credit reports to be provided to employers; consumers may limit "prescreened" offers of credit and insurance based on information in their credit Reporting Act not summarized here.
 Identity theft victims and active-duty military personnel have specific additional rights pursuant to the Fair Credit Reporting Act.
-We encourage consumers to review their rights pursuant to the Fair Credit Reporting Act by visiting www.consumerfinance.gov/f/201504_cfpb_summary_your-rights-under-fcra.pdf, or by writing Consumer Response Center, Room 130-A, Federal Trade Commission, 600 Pennsylvania Avenue NW, Washington, DC 20580.
+We encourage consumers to review their rights pursuant to the Fair Credit Reporting Act.
+We encourage consumers to review their rights pursuant to the Fair Credit Reporting Act.
+We encourage consumers to review their rights pursuant to the Fair Credit Reporting Act.
+We encourage consumers to review their rights pursuant to the Fair Credit Reporting Act.
+We applied to consumer some their rights pursuant to the Fair Credit Reporting Act.
+We applied to consumer the rights pursuant to the Fair Credit Reporting Act.
+We applied to consumer to review their rights pursuant to the Fair Credit Reporting Act.
+We applied to consumer some provided to the rights pursuant to the Fair Credit Reporting Act.
+Be applied to review their rights pursuant to the Fair Credit Reporting Act.
+Be applied to the provided to the Fair Credit Reporting Act.
+Be applied to the fair Cred

-For New York residents, the New York Attorney General may be contacted at: Office of the Attorney General, The Capitol, Albany, NY 12224-0341; 1-800-771-7755; and https://ag.ny.gov.
+For New York residents, the New York Attorney General may be contacted at: Office of the Attorney General, The Capitol, Albany, NY 12224-0341; 1-800-771-7755; or https://ag.ny.gov.